CS7? No, It's Called 'Adobe CC' — The Next Release of Creative Tools Revealed on May 6th: What's New?

 There is only one trial available for Adobe Photoshop – and it’s the Extended edition… You get to try out all of the features for 30 days, and then decide which version you want to keep at the time of purchase.

-The Student & Teacher Edition is similarly also always Photoshop CS6 Extended.
-It is not possible to purchase an education version of the standard Photoshop.
-On the flip side, you’re getting up to 75% off its normal price.
+The Student & Teacher Edition is similarly also always Photoshop Extended (for the standalone product).
+Outside of a suite, it is not possible to purchase an education version of the standard Photoshop.
+On the flip side, you’re getting up to 70% off its normal price.

 In the CS6 suites, three out of four of them (Master Collection, Design & Web Premium, and Production Premium) contain Photoshop CS6 Extended.
 Only Design Standard contains the regular Photoshop.